nsomar/mockpy/Readme.md

 # Usage

+It takes less than a minute to create a mock server with mockpy, check this [demo](http://showterm.io/acdf6f73565db33cc1725).

-Bellow is a description of the basic operations that `mockpy` provides, for a more complete understanding please refer to [the wikis](https://github.com/oarrabi/mockpy/wiki).
+Bellow is a description of the basic operations that `mockpy` provides, for a more comprehensive list, please refer to [the wikis](https://github.com/oarrabi/mockpy/wiki).

 ## Initialize a directory
 Initialize a the current folder by running: